jwodder/versioningit/README.rst

 .. code:: python

-    (*, tag: str, **params: Any) -> str
+    (*, tag: str, params: Dict[str, Any]) -> str

-The callable must take a tag retrieved from version control and some number of user-supplied parameters and return a version string.
+The callable must take a tag retrieved from version control and a collection of user-supplied parameters and return a version string.
 If the tag cannot be parsed, a ``versioningit.errors.InvalidTagError`` should be raised.